grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

    ```

 1. Save the file.
-1. In the browser, reload Grafana to see the new changes.
+1. Reload Grafana.
+Your changes should appear in the browser.

-## Adding a new page in the navigation menu
+## Add a new page in the navigation menu

-To add pages to the navigation menu under your app menu item you need to modify the `plugin.json` file [`includes` section](../reference/metadata.md#includes).
+To add pages to the navigation menu under your app menu item, modify the `plugin.json` file's [`includes` section](../reference/metadata.md#includes).

-When you scaffold your plugin there will be some example pages added to the navigation menu.
+When you scaffold your plugin, the `create-plugin` tool adds some example pages to the navigation menu.
 Each of them follow a path such as `/a/%PLUGIN_ID%/PAGE_NAME`.
-Any requests sent to /a/%PLUGIN_ID%, e.g. /a/myorgid-simple-app/, are routed to the root page of the app plugin.
+Any requests sent to /a/%PLUGIN_ID%, for example, `/a/myorgid-simple-app/`, are routed to the root page of the app plugin.
 The root page is a React component that returns the content for a given route.

 Let's add a new page to the navigation menu:

-1. Modify the `plugin.json` to add a new page
+1. Modify `plugin.json` to add a new page.

    ```json title="src/plugin.json"
    // ...